Tutorial 1: Create a basic Snowflake Native App¶

 Add a streamlit app to your app¶

 In this section, you complete your Snowflake Native App by adding a Streamlit user interface.
 Streamlit is an open source Python framework for developing data science and machine learning applications.
-You can include Streamlit apps within a app to add user interaction and data visualization.
+You can include Streamlit apps within an app to add user interaction and data visualization.

 Create the streamlit app file¶